winduum/winduum-docs/docs/docs/component/dialog.md

 * **Kind:** `async`

 Shows an existing `<dialog>`.
 It takes a `selector` argument, which is a CSS selector that identifies the dialog DOM element to be displayed.
 It also takes an options argument, which is an object that specifies how the dialog should be displayed.

+The `closeDialog` event is sent upon closing with the `esc` key or clicking outside the dialog content window.

 #### Example